getcommitapp/commit/apps/mobile/README.md

 > [!TIP]
 > Use `--clear` to reset the cache and reload the app if needed.
 See [Scripts](#scripts) for all commands.

+> [!TIP]
+> Need help using the app?
+Check out our [User Guide](../../docs/user-guide.md) for detailed instructions on all features and workflows.

 ## Development Setup